The Minc Law Guide to New Jersey Defamation Law

 For example, as slander deals with spoken communications of false fact, the nature of its evidence may be fleeting and difficult to prove in court, so most states generally require slander actions to be brought before libel actions.

 To assist in your remembrance of the differences between libel and slander, think of libel as coming from the Latin word “libellus,” which means “booklet” or “small book.”
 So, if you see a false and defamatory statement published online or in text, think of it as being published in a libellus (small book).

 Defamation and defamation of character may also be referred to as:

 - Character assassination, and

 Note that the tort of disparagement is an improper designation for defamation, as disparagement concerns itself with the damage associated with a business or person’s proprietary or financial rights, rather than damage to their reputation.
 Disparagement may also be more aptly named the “tort of commercial or business disparagement.”
-You can read up further on the fundamental differences between defamation and disparagement by checking out our all-encompassing blog post here.
+You can read up further on the fundamental differences between defamation and disparagement by checking out our all-encompassing blog post, “What is Business Disparagement“.